Tony Bellew

 Anthony Lewis Bellew (born 30 November 1982) is an English former professional boxer who competed from 2007 to 2018, and has since worked as a boxing analyst and commentator.
-He held the WBC cruiserweight title from 2016 to 2017.
-At regional level, he held the British and Commonwealth light-heavyweight titles between 2010 and 2014, the European cruiserweight title from 2015 to 2016.
+He held the World Boxing Council (WBC) cruiserweight title from 2016 to 2017.
+At regional level, he held the British and Commonwealth light-heavyweight titles between 2010 and 2014, and the European cruiserweight title from 2015 to 2016.
 As an amateur, he is a three-time ABA heavyweight champion.
 He portrayed antagonist boxer Ricky Conlan in the films Creed and Creed III.

 Early life

 Anthony Lewis Bellew was born in the Toxteth area of Liverpool on 30 November 1982.
-Bellew's father was white, while his mother was biracial, with both African and European ancestry.
+Bellew's father was white, while his mother was biracial, with both black/African and white/European ancestry.
 He first lived on Mulgrave Street in Toxteth, later moving to Smithdown Road in nearby Wavertree.